-Sometimes, medical conditions leave people unable to eat any or enough food.
-For instance, a person may have difficulty swallowing, decreased appetite, or be recovering from a surgery that negatively affects the ability to consume food.
-All of these issues necessitate the supply of nutrition in a different way, such as enteral and enterostomy feeding.
+Sometimes, medical conditions leave people unable to eat any, or enough, food.
+They may have difficulty swallowing, decreased appetite, abnormality of the mouth or esophagus, or recovering from surgery.
+These challenges make it necessary to receive nutrition in a different way, such as enteral and enterostomy feeding.
 Enteral feeding is also referred to as enteral nutrition or tube feeding.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.